Get ready for your license test with AI assistance!

 Here is Our AI Assistant's Explanation

-The traction control system (TCS) is designed to enhance safety and stability while riding a motorbike.
-It primarily prevents the rear wheel from spinning during acceleration, which is crucial for maintaining control, especially on slippery surfaces.
-This helps the rider avoid loss of traction and potential accidents.
+The traction control system (TCS) on a motorbike is primarily designed to prevent the rear wheel from spinning during acceleration, especially on slippery surfaces.
+This significantly enhances stability and control, preventing loss of traction which can lead to accidents.